Social Sciences & LAW Stream

 10:00 am Roundtable Discussion featuring the following presenters:

-Paul Billingham, Associate Professor of Political Theory
+Paul Billingham, Associate Professor of Political Theory, Magdalen College

 Marilie Coetsee, Assistant Professor of Philosophy, Hope College, Michigan